CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `set_admin`
 !!! description "`AMM.set_admin(_admin: address):`"

     Function to set the admin of AMM.
 Approval needs to be given to the controller in order for it to effectively call functions such as `deposit_range` and `withdraw`.
-The implementation of `approve_max` as a separate function was chosen because it consumes fewer bytespace compared to calling it directly.
+The implementation of `approve_max` as a separate function was chosen because it consumes less bytespace compared to calling it directly.

     | Input      | Type   | Description |
     | ----------- | -------| ----|